taahakh/SSBE-Extension/README.txt

 -------------------------------

 If you click on summarise and the extention does not indicate that it is not summmarising, you must refresh the page.
-This is because Chrome has not loaded in the required ccripts for the page.
+This is because Chrome has not loaded in the required scripts for the page.